martinjaros/thesis/sources/4-graphics.md

-`glGenBuffers()`              Create vertex buffer object `glDeleteBuffers()`           Destroy vertex buffer object `glBufferData()`              Load vertex data into VBO `glBindBuffer()`              Switch between multiple VBOs `glVertexAttribPointer()`     Assign VBO to attribute variable `glEnableVertexAttribArray()` Enable shader attribute
+`glGenBuffers()`              Create vertex buffer object `glDeleteBuffers()`           Destroy vertex buffer object `glBufferData()`              Load vertex data into VBO `glBindBuffer()`              Bind VBO to attribute array `glVertexAttribPointer()`     Specify attribute array `glEnableVertexAttribArray()` Enable attribute array

 Table: OpenGL functions for working with VBOs

 Shader programs have three types of variables, attributes, uniforms and varyings.
+Attributes are read from the attribute array which is bound to the VBO.
+Each vertex from the array is processed separately by each shader execution, having its value accessible by the attribute variables.
-Attributes are used to input geometry, they can be assigned with VBO, shaders are executed per vertex, so their programs access single attribute only.
-Uniforms can be assigned directly by `glUniform()` and they are shared by each parallel execution of the program.
+Uniforms can be assigned directly by the application using `glUniform()`, they are read-only by the shader and they are shared by each execution.
-Varyings are used to pass variables from vertex shader to fragment shader.
+Varyings are used to pass variables from vertex shader to fragment shader, they are interpolated between verticies during the rasterization.
-The vertex shader is executed first, per vertex, then each vertex is rasterized into fragments, each fragment is then processed by fragment shader.
-Resulting fragments resembles pixels that are written to the output framebuffer.
-Fragment shaders uses textures to to calculate fragment color, textures are stored in GPU memory and loaded by application.
+Fragment shaders may use textures to to calculate fragment color, textures are stored in the GPU memory and loaded by the application.
 Following functions are available in the API:

 **Function**                **Description**
 --------------------------- ----------------